civicrm/civicrm-user-guide/docs/contributions/key-concepts-and-configurations.md

 Deposit Bank Account, Accounts Receivable and Accounts Payable, but provide flexibility for more sophisticated setups.

+Note that you can use CiviCRM's roles-based permission system to control user access to Contribution data by setting [Financial Type permissions](/initial-set-up/permissions-and-access-control.md/#financial-type-permissions).

 ![Editing accounts linked to financial type](../img/civicontribute-financial-types-linked-accounts.png)

 ### Financial Accounts